39th Infantry Brigade Combat Team: World War I

-The unit was organized for service in World War I on August 25, 1917 at Camp Beauregard, Louisiana as the 39th Division (Delta Division) from National Guard troops of Louisiana, Mississippi, and Arkansas.
+The unit was organized for service in World War I on 25 August 1917 at Camp Beauregard, Louisiana as the 39th Division (Delta Division) from National Guard troops of Louisiana, Mississippi, and Arkansas.
 It arrived in France during August and September 1918.
 Upon arrival the division was sent to the St. Florent area south-west of Bourges where it was designated as a replacement division.
-On November 2 it moved to St. Aignan and the personnel of most of the units was withdrawn and sent to other organizations leaving the 39th Division skeletonized.
+On 2 November it moved to St. Aignan and the personnel of most of the units was withdrawn and sent to other organizations leaving the 39th Division skeletonized.
 With one exception the units of the division did not participate in combat operations, although a large number of the personnel was transferred to combat divisions, and took part in operations.
-The 114th Engineers participated as a unit in the Meuse-Argonne Offensive from October 3 to November 11, 1918.
+The 114th Engineers participated as a unit in the Meuse-Argonne Offensive from 3 October – 11 November 1918.
 The 39th Division permanent cadre returned to the United States in December 1918.
 It demobilized the following month at Camp Beauregard.
 In 1923, when the 39th Division was redesignated the 31st Division (Dixie Division), its Arkansas units were transferred from the division and continued to operate as non-divisional units.
 For a history of those units, see articles on the 153d Infantry and the 206th Coast Artillery.

 Cold War

-On August 26, 1947, the unit was reorganized and federally recognized in part at Little Rock as the 39th Infantry Division.
+On 26 August 1947, the unit was reorganized and federally recognized in part at Little Rock as the 39th Infantry Division.
 During this period the division included the 153d Infantry Regiment, the 156th Infantry Regiment, and the 206th Field Artillery Regiment.
-On November 2, 1967, the division was reorganized again and subsequently redesignated the 39th Infantry Brigade.
+On 2 November 1967, the division was reorganized again and subsequently redesignated the 39th Infantry Brigade.
 This change resulted in a massive restationing within the state as follows:

 In 1967 the division was redesignated as the 39th Infantry Brigade (Separate) and in 1973 was paired with the US 101st Airborne Division as a training partner and became an air-assault brigade.
 The following Regiments were represented in the 39th Infantry Brigade (Separate): 153d Infantry Regiment, 151st Cavalry Regiment and the 206th Field Artillery Regiment.
 39th Brigade units conducted numerous overseas training rotations throughout the 1980s and early 1990s.